 Tammy does freelance work in website development, sound editing, copy writing and graphic design in North Texas.
-Her education-related community work has been recognized with multiple local awards, and is a member of Plano Metro Rotary.
+Her education-related and non-profit community work has been recognized with multiple local awards.
 She is a graduate of the University of Arkansas.
-Her son is a Junior at TCU, despite her best efforts to make him a Razorback.
+Her son is a Senior at TCU, despite her best efforts to make him a Razorback.

 Tammy spends her free time shouting at the TV while watching politics on CNN.
 She has an eminently patient husband and a softball-playing daughter in Plano ISD.

 Mary Jacobs spent 20 years living in the Park Cities and North Dallas, long enough to internalize plenty of stereotypes about the purportedly bland and boring suburb of Plano.
 After remarrying in 2009, she ended up in Plano and developed a passion for telling the “real story” of the city.